Neural Koopman prior for data assimilation: Proposed methods

-Our architecture for a neural Koopman operator relies on three components : an encoding neural network $\phi$ with a decoder $\psi$ and a matrix $\mathbf{K} \in \mathbb{R}^{d \times d}$.
+Suppose that we are modeling a dynamical system from which the state space is $\mathcal{D} \subset \mathbb{R}^n.$ Our architecture for a neural Koopman operator relies on three components: an encoding neural network $\phi$ with a decoder $\psi$ and a matrix $\mathbf{K} \in \mathbb{R}^{d \times d}$.
 It is graphically represented in Figure~\ref{fig:KoopmanAE}.
 The idea is that $(\phi, \psi)$ learns the relationship between the state space and a learnt $d$-dimensional (approximately) Koopman invariant subspace, while $\mathbf{K}$ corresponds to the restriction of the Koopman operator to this space.
-Our goal is to be able to make long-term predictions of the state by successive multiplications of the encoded initial state, followed by a decoding to come back to the original data space.
+Therefore, $\phi$ is expected to be a set of observation functions which constitute a Koopman invariant subspace.
+From now on, we will denote the latent variable corresponding to a vector $\mathbf{x}_t \in \mathcal{D}$ of the state space as $\mathbf{z}_t = \phi(\mathbf{x}_t)$.
+Our goal is to be able to make long-term predictions of the state by successive multiplications of the encoded initial state, followed by a decoding step to come back to the original data space.
 This translates in equations as

 for any initial condition $\mathbf{x}_t$ and time increment $\tau$.
 We emphasize that $\tau$ does not necessarily have to be an integer since one can easily compute noninteger powers of $\mathbf{K}$ by using its matrix logarithm, as explained in section~\ref{Irregular}.
 The time increment $\tau$ could also very well be negative, enabling to predict the past state of a dynamical system from future states.
+A recent study~\cite{fathi2023course} suggests that it could be beneficial to periodically re-encode the latent vector $\mathbf{z}_{t+kp}$ with a chosen period $p$, but we do not explore this idea here.